risc-mi/cerebral-artery-segmentation/README.md

 # Segmentation and Registration of Cerebral Arteries in Structural MRI

 ![segmentation_results.png](./assets/segmentation_results.png)
-_Figure 1: Segmentation results on both the IXI and TubeTK datasets both for angiographic and structural MR sequences._
+_Figure 1: Segmentation results on both the IXI and TubeTK datasets for angiographic and structural MR sequences._

 ## About